 Book and story titles act as a lure.
 Great titles grab the reader’s attention – think of ‘To Kill a Mockingbird’, or ‘Clockwork Orange’.
-They tempt us to want to know what the story is about; creating a sense of intrigue and fascination that entices us.
+They tempt readers to know what the story is about; creating a sense of intrigue and fascination that entices them.

 A good title is not the key to making your book do well but a bad title will certainly have a negative affect.
 The title is the first thing the reader sees and getting the title right is possibly the single most important marketing decision you will make – even though most authors do not think of it as marketing.

 A practical technique is to select precise nouns and strong, active verbs, then place them together to pack a punch.
-For example: when I wrote the novel ‘Forgiveness Be Damned’ I created a title that is far more compelling than ‘Tommy’s Dysfunctional Family’.
+For example: when Linda wrote the novel ‘Forgiveness Be Damned’ she created a title that is far more compelling than ‘Tommy’s Dysfunctional Family’.

 The 5 Attributes Of Good Book Titles